alex-kj-chin/theoryprep/index.md

 ## Who is TheoryPrep for?

 We believe that Computer Science should be accessible to everyone, and so TheoryPrep is open to any students!
 That said, we think students who have less familiarity with proof-based math will get the most out of this course, since it primarily focuses on the fundamentals of discrete math and constructing proofs.
 TheoryPrep is designed for you if you’ve taken fewer than 2 proof based classes at Harvard.
-If you have questions about whether TheoryPrep is a good fit, just email us at [alexanderchin@college.harvard.edu](mailto:alexanderchin@college.harvard.edu) and we’d be happy to help you figure it out.
+If you have questions about whether TheoryPrep is a good fit, just email us at [theoryprep@college.harvard.edu](mailto:theoryprep@college.harvard.edu) and we’d be happy to help you figure it out.

 ## What does the time commitment look like?